zeshan9128/CRM/TECH_LEAD_PROMPTS.md

 employee processes, or messaging around new functionality) in the corresponding commit message.

+## Getting Familiar

+### `on_shelf` counter cache

+The current version of the application has a view `product_on_shelf_quantities` to easily refer to the amount of units available in the inventory in SQL.
+However, the business is growing and that view is starting to become costly.

+Implement a counter cache stored in a new column `products.on_shelf`, drop the view, and update the existing queries.
+You can assume downtime to initialize the cache, but its maintenance should be robust and free of race conditions.

+### `Order#fulfillable?` needs a fix

+If you study the current model, you'll see the method `Order#fulfillable?` has a logic bug.
+Write a comment above the method definition explaining what has been overlooked and possible ways to address it.

+You do not need to write the fix.

 ## New Feature: Handle Undeliverable Orders

 ### Scenario